razorpay/razorpay-arastta/README.md

 ### Installation

-Copy all files/folders recursively to opencart installation directory.
+Copy all files/folders recursively to Arastta installation directory.

 Go to Admin Panel, Marketplace->Payments and enable the Razorpay extension.